telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/binding/server-binding.md

 Sometimes the action method, which renders the view containing the Grid, may need additional data.

-The example below demonstrates how to pass them.
+The following example demonstrates how to pass them.

 ###### Example